 - Roasted nuts

 Raw Foods: Any foods that have not been heated to over 106 degrees Fahrenheit.
 These foods include most of the fresh fruits and vegetables you eat.
 When you have a salad, it is not really living food, it’s actually raw.
 It was picked days or weeks ago and transported to you.
 By the time you consume it, it is raw, but it is not alive.
-It may still have vital enzymes and nutrients because it has not been cooked or processed, but we feel that it lacks that most essential ingredient for good nutrition: life.
+It may still have vital enzymes and nutrients because it has not been cooked or processed, but we feel that it lacks the essential ingredient for good nutrition: life.
 Examples:

 Living Foods: Foods that are still alive and growing when you consume them.
-By technical definition living foods are foods that are consumed within 48 hours after they are picked.
+By technical definition, living foods are foods that are consumed within 48 hours after they are picked.
 We believe that smaller the interval between picking and consuming, the better.
 A tomato from your garden that is picked and served within minutes is fantastic!
 A tomato picked and served the next day is certainly good, but less optimal.
 Fresh picked living foods are at their absolute peak of freshness and are bursting with that vital and indescribable nutrient: life.
-We feel that food that is still alive when you eat it gives your body the absolute maximum nutritional potential that food can impart.
+We feel that food that is still alive when you eat it gives your body the absolute maximum nutritional potential that food can grant.
 Living food is what your body wants desperately.
-The more of it you get, the healthier you will be and the better you will feel.
+The more of it that you get, the healthier you will be and the better you will feel.
 Examples: